 - to examine the impact of novel pharmacological and behavioral treatments on psychiatric and cardiovascular outcomes among youth with bipolar disorder.

 The lines of research informed by these three aims offer hope of reduced stigma, earlier identification and improved outcomes for adolescents with bipolar disorder.
-Dr. Goldstein and his colleagues are pursuing these lines of research with the support of the Brain and Behavior Research Foundation (NARSAD), Brain Canada, the Canadian Institutes of Health Research, the Depressive and Bipolar Disorder Alternative Treatment Foundation, the Heart and Stroke Foundation of Ontario, the National Institute of Mental Health, the Ontario Mental Health Foundation and generous donations.
+Dr. Goldstein and his colleagues are pursuing these lines of research with the support of the Brain and Behavior Research Foundation (NARSAD), Brain Canada, the Canadian Institutes of Health Research, the National Institute of Mental Health, the Ontario Mental Health Foundation and generous donations.